CriMenghini/crimenghini.github.io/index.md

 ## 📻 News

+* (Sept '23) I'll see you all in New Orleans!
+Our work on [exploring strategies for using CLIP as a pseudolabeler for prompt tuning](https://arxiv.org/abs/2306.01669) will appear in NeurIPS 2023!
+* (Sept '23) I joined the Data Science Institute at Brown University as postdoctoral research associate!
-* (Jun '23) I studied for a while how we can exploit pseudolabels in many learning settings to improve vision-language models like CLIP.
+* (May '23) I studied for a while how we can exploit pseudolabels in many learning settings to improve vision-language models like CLIP.
 Check out what we found in [this new paper](https://arxiv.org/abs/2306.01669)!
 * (Feb '23) Register to the [Woman in Data Science datathon](https://dsi.brown.edu/events/wids-providence) organized by DSI at Brown University!
 * (Dec '22) I gave a talk about [Wikipedia's structural bias](https://arxiv.org/pdf/2007.08197.pdf) at COSC-355 Network Science @ Amherst College!
 * (Sept '22) Our paper on [theoretical limitis of zero-shot learning](https://arxiv.org/pdf/2205.13068.pdf) has been accepted at [NeurIPS 2022](https://nips.cc/)!